 Further, even though more than one of four Waterloo public schools students are Black, less than 5 percent of teachers self-identify as Black.
 Same-race teachers are associated with higher achievement, greater college enrollment and fewer absences while reducing the likelihood of dropout.
 A study led by researchers from Johns Hopkins University and American University found that Black students who had just one black teacher by the third grade were 13 percent more likely to attend college and those who had two or more Black educators were 32 percent more likely to enroll in college.

 An intensive intervention is needed for Black and low-income students in the district.
-The 1619 Freedom School will work collaboratively with the Waterloo Community Schools District but operate independently.

 Our children deserve better, so we will give them better.